imcbee/blog/content/About me.md

 ---
 Hey!
 Thanks for visiting my digital garden/blog!

-A little about myself is that I am a software engineer, but my background was originally Physiology/Neurobiology at UMD and my previous career was vaccines formulation scientist.
+A little about myself is that I am a software engineer, but my background was originally Physiology/Neurobiology at UMD and my previous career was a vaccines formulation scientist.
 I began the journey in fall of 2022 with General Assembly's Immersive Software Engineer program.

 Other things that I love are my family, music, programming, writing, food and many more!